 - 1. Never leave your door open, even if you will be gone for only a few minutes; especially, never leave a door propped open.
-Always lock doors, screens and windows to prevent uninvited access to your room. - 2.
+Always lock doors, screens, and windows to prevent uninvited access to your room. - 2.
 Don't mark your room key or key chain with your name, address, or telephone number. - 3.
 Do not give anyone a key to your room. - 4.
 Do not leave valuables in plain sight. - 5.
-Never let strangers into your hall.
-This puts you and others at risk. - 6.
+Never let strangers into your hall; this puts you and others at risk. - 6.
 Be aware of suspicious persons and activities.
 If you observe someone or something suspicious, notify the hall staff and the SMU PD at 214-768-3333.

-NOTE: Calls to 911 from cellular telephones will be answered by the Dallas Police or the University Park Police.
+NOTE: The Dallas Police or the University Park Police will answer calls to 911 from cellular telephones.
 Students using cell phones should tell the 911 Operator they are calling from the SMU campus and need to speak to the SMU Police Department.
 The 911 Operator will immediately transfer the call to SMU.